mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 10 - Too Many Arguments/readme.md

 # Conclusion

 Relate arguments and group them.
-Always favor real world mappings.
-Find in real world how to group the arguments in cohesive objects.
+Always favor real-world mappings.
+Find in real-world how to group the arguments in cohesive objects.

 If a function gets too many arguments, some of them might be related to the class construction.
 This is a design smell too.